 I kept flipping back to the cover, to see what Mary and her garden looked like.
 The Tasha Tudor illustration still pops into my head whenever

 I think of this book.
-One reason I started reading romances was because they had "people" covers like my favorite books form childhood, so
+One reason I started reading romances was because they had "people" covers like my favorite books from childhood, so

 I could see the hero and heroine.
 I started voting in the cover contest the first year it started, in 1999, and I still remember one

 of the winning covers from that year - Bantam's Bride to Be by Jane Ashford, which was illustrated by Franco Accornero.
 I still love that romantic